opensafely-core/ehrql/docs/explanation/backend-tables.md

 If you have read these documentation pages in the suggested order, then all the examples you will have seen access the _core_ tables.

-The core tables are intended to be compatible with any backend OpenSAFELY backend providing primary care data.
+The core tables are intended to be compatible with any OpenSAFELY backend providing primary care data.
 If you *only* use the core tables, then your ehrQL dataset definition will be compatible with different OpenSAFELY backends, without requiring any changes.